 What better way to complete a pretty hairstyle than adding a cute DIY felt bow.
-Clip it to the top of a bun or at the side of a loose flowing style.
+Clip it to the top of a hair bun or at the side of a loose flowing hairstyle.
 These DIY felt bows are really easy to make in a few minutes and this tutorial even includes a free printable pattern.

 DIY Felt Bow